ACM20121 Certificate II in Animal Care (HSC)

 Do I have to wear a uniform?

-When on site, TTI students are required to wear the Taronga Training Institute polo shirt which is provided and included in your course fees.
+When on site, Taronga Training Institute students are required to wear the Taronga Training Institute polo shirt which is provided and included in your course fees.
 Additional uniform items may be purchased at the start of the course.
-Please speak to your Support Officer during Orientation for further details.
+Please speak to your Support Officer during orientation for further details.

 Who is the registered course provider?